richmans/huiskamers/readme.txt

 = 1.5 =
 Small bugfix

+= 1.6 =
+Makes it possible to change the order of huiskamers

 = 1.7 =
 Added default value functionality to the framework Added a switch to temporarily disable emails to huiskamers